balazskrizsan/simple_ping_application/readme.md

 * Intellij IDEA
 * Java 23
 * No framework used, except JUnit and Mockito
-* Pings where tested on this app locally: https://github.com/balazskrizsan/smart_scrum_poker_backend_native
+* Pings were tested on this app locally: https://github.com/balazskrizsan/smart_scrum_poker_backend_native
 * Dockerfile: openjdk:21-jdk-slim

 # Artifacts